 - Lack of visibility: no it is usual to have information on the installation or comparative data they handle.

 - Regulation and data: the service may be provided from a location that is affected by local data protection laws or the data you provide may not be sufficient to comply with the laws, again it is highly recommended that you read the contract to be clear on this point as it should be stated.

 - Isolation: It is always a very important concern to have a good segregation of data so that they are not mixed with those of another client or so that another client, due to bad isolation, can access our data.

 - Change of supplier: We can find ourselves stuck with one provider when trying to move to another because of reluctance to migrate data and lose our history.

 Now all that remains is to choose or decide: is it better to keep our security or to hire a service?

-As always to this question I will say "it depends", there are many factors to be taken into account in each company and they must be evaluated by the security managers of the organisation as well as the company's governing bodies in order to make the most appropriate decision.
+As always to this question I will tell you that "it depends", there are many factors to take into account in each company and that must be evaluated by the security managers of the organisation, as well as the governing bodies of the company to make the most appropriate decision.

 Even if we decide on a service SECaaS alerts must be heeded and treated do not forget this.